Below are helpful links, guides and recipes to support your practice.

 - 40-Day Meditation Request Form

 - By completing this form you can request a 40 day meditation that is based on your numerology free of charge.
-Simply return the form to the Reception Desk at the Centre or email the information.
+Simply return the form to the Reception Desk at the Centre or

 - Beginner’s Guide to Kundalini Yoga